micahwierenga/css-box-model-and-positioning/readme.md

 - **Describe** the difference between block, inline, and inline-block elements
 - **Adjust** element spacing using padding and margin
 - **Create** floating elements to position content removed from the standard document flow
-- **Explain** the difference between and use cases of static, relative, fixed, & absolute positioning
+- **Explain** the difference between and use cases of static, relative, fixed, and absolute positioning
 - **Create** a page with multi-column layout

 ### Preparation
-We're going to be building off a couple of tools we already know - HTML and CSS.
+We're going to be building off a couple of tools we already know: HTML and CSS.
 Before starting, we should be clear on the following questions:
 - What do we use HTML for?
 - How does CSS augment HTML?